LINWEN607/congregate/customer/famq.md

 Please see [here](#q1) for more details on the topic.

+## Are GitLab CI pipelines triggered after import?

+By default, Congregate disables shared Runners on the project level, as well as AutoDevOps.

+This is to prevent triggering any pipelines, either by pipeline schedules or post-import commits.

+On gitlab.com (SaaS) private Runners are preferred to shared ones.

 ## Are all project level features and configurations migrated?

 No and/or not entirely.